 then

 \end{enumerate} \end{prop}

-One can remark that the norm constructed above leaves free the $x$-derivatives while it controls the $v$ ones by a factor $\eps$.
-We want to emphasize here that this result shows that the derivative of the norm is control by the $x$-derivatives of $\Gamma$ and the Sobolev norm of $\Gamma$, but weakened by a factor $\eps^2$.
-This is important as our norm $\norm{.}^2_{\mathcal{H}^k_{\eps}}$ controls the $L^2_v(H^k_x)$-norm by a factor of order $1$ whereas it controls the whole $H^k_{x,v}$-norm by a multiplicative factor of order $1/\eps$.
+One can remark that the norm constructed above leaves the $x$-derivatives free while it controls the $v$-derivatives by a factor $\eps$.
+We emphasize that this result shows that the derivative of the norm is control by the $x$-derivatives of $\Gamma$ and the Sobolev norm of $\Gamma$, but weakened by a factor $\eps^2$.
+This is important as our norm $\norm{.}^2_{\mathcal{H}^s_{\eps}}$ controls the $L^2_v(H^s_x)$-norm by a factor of order $1$ whereas it controls the whole $H^s_{x,v}$-norm by a multiplicative factor of order $1/\eps$.

-\begin{theorem} Let $Q$ be a bilinear operator such that: \begin{itemize} \item the equation $\eqref{Boltz}$ admits an equilibrium $0 \leq M \in L^1(\T^N\times\R^N)$, \item the linearized operator $L = L(h)$ around $M$ with the scaling $f = M + \eps M^{1/2} h$ satisfies $\emph{(H1')}$, $\emph{(H2')}$ and $\emph{(H3)}$, \item the bilinear remaining term $\Gamma = \Gamma(h,h)$ in the linearization satisfies $\emph{(H4)}$ and $\emph{(H5)}$. \end{itemize} Then there exists $0<\eps_N\leq 1$ such that for any $k \geq k_0$ (defined in $\emph{(H4)}$ ), \begin{enumerate} \item there exist $(b_{j,l}^{(k)}),\:(\alpha_l^{(k)}),\:(a_{i,l}^{(k)}) > 0 $, independent of $\Gamma$ and $\eps$, such that for all $0< \eps \leq \eps_N$:
+\begin{theorem} Let $Q$ be a bilinear operator such that: \begin{itemize} \item the equation $\eqref{Boltz}$ admits an equilibrium $0 \leq \mu \in L^1(\T^d\times\R^d)$, \item the linearized operator $L = L(h)$ around $\mu$ with the scaling $f = \mu + \eps \mu^{1/2} h$ satisfies $\emph{(H1')}$, $\emph{(H2')}$ and $\emph{(H3)}$, \item the bilinear remaining term $\Gamma = \Gamma(h,h)$ in the linearization satisfies $\emph{(H4)}$ and $\emph{(H5)}$. \end{itemize} Then there exists $0<\eps_d\leq 1$ such that for any $s \geq s_0$ (defined in $\emph{(H4)}$ ), \begin{enumerate} \item there exist $(b_{j,l}^{(s)}),\:(\alpha_l^{(s)}),\:(a_{i,l}^{(s)}) > 0 $, independent of $\Gamma$ and $\eps$, such that for all $0< \eps \leq \eps_d$:

-\item there exist $\delta_k > 0$, $C_k > 0$ and $\tau_k >0$ such that for all $0<\eps\leq \eps_N$: \end{enumerate} For any distribution $0\leq f_{in} \in L^1(\T^N\times\R^N)$ with $f_{in} = M + \eps M^{1/2} h_{in}\geq 0$, $h_{in}$ in $\emph{\mbox{Ker}}(G_\eps)^\bot$ and
+\item there exist $\delta_s > 0$, $C_s > 0$ and $\tau_s >0$ such that for all $0<\eps\leq \eps_d$: \end{enumerate} For any distribution $0\leq f_{in} \in L^1(\T^d\times\R^d)$ with $f_{in} = \mu + \eps \mu^{1/2} h_{in}\geq 0$, $h_{in}$ in $\emph{\mbox{Ker}}(G_\eps)^\bot$ and